With the arrival of our second child, my wife and I have revisited how much life insurance we need.

 How Much Life Insurance Do You Need

 The amount needed for a stay at home mom will depend greatly on your geographic location, number of children you currently have and expect to have, the breadwinner’s salary and job security, and the overall health of that parent.
+For many of the families I have worked with the decision usually revolves around how much debt they currently have (including the house) and college expenses.
+So if you have $250,000 left on your mortgage and three kids, a life insurance policy of at least $500,000 is probably in order.

 As a reference, you can check out a recent post I wrote that discusses how much life insurance you need to buy.
 As stated in that post, be sure to get several quotes from different carriers and be sure to stick to term life insurance.